Asian stocks slide as investors fret over China's economy

 Advertisement

-COPPER SINKS: Copper tumbled 4.5 percent to $2.56 a pound, its lowest price in more than a year.
-Copper is considered an important economic indicator because of its uses in construction and power generation, and copper futures have fallen more than 20 percent since they hit an annual high of $3.30 a pound in early June.

-TURKEY'S TROUBLES: Turkey's currency stabilized and rose after authorities sought to ease liquidity problems in the banking system.
-But Turkey imposed $500 million in tariffs on U.S. goods as tensions between the countries increased.
+TURKEY'S TROUBLES: Turkey's currency fell 2.9 percent to 5.79 to the U.S. dollar.
+The country has imposed $500 million in tariffs on U.S. goods as tensions between the countries increase.
 There is also no sign that Turkey's president will let the central bank raise interest rates, which economists say it should do urgently to support the currency.
-The Turkish ISE National 100 index slumped 3.4 after a gain of 0.8 percent Tuesday.
-Indexes in other emerging markets including Brazil and Russia skidded as well.

 AP Markets Writer Marley Jay contributed.
 He can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay